hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250924945v2-mobilellm-r1-exploring-the-limits-of-sub-billion-language-model-reas.md

 ---
 layout: default
-title: MobileLLM-R1: Exploring the Limits of Sub-Billion Language Model Reasoners with Open Training Recipes
+title: "MobileLLM-R1: Exploring the Limits of Sub-Billion Language Model Reasoners with Open Training Recipes"
 ---

 # MobileLLM-R1: Exploring the Limits of Sub-Billion Language Model Reasoners with Open Training Recipes